alibk95/CodingChallenges/README.md

 Typical interview question.
 Given a sorted (in ascending order) integer array nums of n elements and a target value, write a function to search target in nums.
 If target exists, then return True and its index, otherwise return False.
+## 25- Bin packing
+For better explanation, refer [here](https://en.wikipedia.org/wiki/Bin_packing_problem)!
+Given n items of different weights and bins each of capacity c, assign each item to a bin such that number of total used bins is minimized.
+It may be assumed that all items have weights smaller than bin capacity.
+## 26- Knapsack
+For better explanation, refer [here](https://en.wikipedia.org/wiki/Knapsack_problem)!